 Search papers, labs, and topics across Lattice.

-This paper presents a GPU-accelerated implementation of time-dependent density functional theory with the minimal auxiliary basis approach (TDDFT-risp) within the GPU4PySCF framework.
-The implementation leverages GPU acceleration for three-center integral evaluation and tensor contractions, combined with exchange-space truncation and a host memory assisted Davidson solver.
-Benchmarking on systems of 300-3000 atoms demonstrates that the method enables TDA-risp calculations of 15 low-lying excited states with 蠅B97XD/def2-SVP on a single A100 GPU in minutes to hours, achieving errors of 0.03-0.05 eV relative to standard TDA.
+This paper presents a GPU-accelerated implementation of time-dependent density functional theory with the minimal auxiliary basis approach (TDDFT-risp) in GPU4PySCF, optimized for large organic molecules.
+The implementation incorporates several key optimizations, including GPU-accelerated three-center integral evaluation, exchange-space truncation, and a host memory assisted Davidson solver.
+Results on systems of 300-3000 atoms demonstrate that TDA-risp calculations complete on a single A100 GPU in minutes to hours, achieving excitation-energy errors of 0.03-0.05 eV relative to standard TDA.

 We introduce a GPU-accelerated implementation of time-dependent density functional theory with the minimal auxiliary basis approach (TDDFT-risp) in GPU4PySCF, together with large system demonstrations carried out using the Tamm--Dancoff approximation (TDA-risp).
 The method combines GPU-accelerated three-center integral evaluation, tensor contractions, exchange-space truncation, omission of hydrogen atoms from the auxiliary basis, and a host memory assisted Davidson solver.
 On the EXTEST42 benchmark set, a conservative 40 eV exchange cutoff yields excitation-energy errors relative to standard TDA of about 0.03--0.05 eV for low-lying states.
 For systems of 300 to 3000 atoms, we demonstrate that TDA-risp calculations of 15 low-lying excited states with $\omega$B97XD/def2-SVP complete on a single A100 GPU with wall times ranging from minutes to hours.
 These results position GPU-TDDFT-risp as a practical route toward excited-state calculations for large organic and biomolecular systems with thousands of atoms.